workmanjack/lyric-mood-classification/README.md

 - `pip install -r requirements.txt` - this will install all required packages and might take several minutes
 - `python scrape_lyrics.py -t a & python scrape_lyrics.py -t b` to run in paralell. use `fg` to switch between processes so you can quite with ^C

+### Jupyter Notebooks

+Before interacting with Jupyter Notebooks in this repo, please first run the `setup_jupyter.bat` script.
+This script installs this repo's virtualenv as a kernel available to jupyter.
+Then, when using a notebook, click on Kernel -> Change Kernel -> .venv_w266_project to begin using our virtualenv's python and its packages.

 ### Downloading Data

 The original dataset is quite large.
 Too large, in fact, to be stored in the github repo.
 To download the data, please run script download_data.py.